New Jersey school district delays opening Monday after ransomware attack

 LIVINGSTON, New Jersey (WABC) -- A New Jersey school district was forced to delay its opening Monday after its computer system was infected with ransomware.

-Livingston Public Schools had a two-hour delayed opening after servers were compromised by an outside entity and were infected with ransomware.
+Livingston Public Schools had a two-hour delayed opening after servers were compromised by an outside entity on Thursday.

-Superintendent Matthew Block confirmed the attack Sunday, saying it could take weeks to resolve and the district is taking steps to get access back.
+Superintendent Dr. Matthew Block confirmed the attack Friday, saying it could take weeks to resolve and the district is taking steps to get access back.

+"People that use this type of virus, which is to lock down information, not to steal it, then to ask for money in order to release the information," he said.

 In the meantime, a team of technology professionals are working to fix the problem.
 Internet access, email and college transcripts are not affected.